 - Check that the individual about whom you wish to complain is (or was) a CIPFA member.
-How to do this is explained at the end of this guide. - Print out and complete the Complaints Form from CIPFA's website (www.cipfa.org) or write to the Head of Professional Conduct setting out: - Your name, address and, if possible, a telephone number where the Institute may contact you. - The name and, if possible, contact details (e.g. employer's name) of the Member who is the subject of your complaint or allegation. - What your complaint or allegation is. - The dates or approximate timescale when the event(s) took place. - The evidence on which you are basing your complaint including any papers or letters that might be relevant. - Your consent that all documentation you have submitted may be disclosed to the CIPFA Member, to CIPFA's Disciplinary Scheme Committees and to other relevant third parties.
+How to do this is explained at the end of this guide. - Print out and complete the Complaints Form from CIPFA's website (www.cipfa.org) setting out: - Your name, address and, if possible, a telephone number and email address where the Institute may communicate with you confidentially. - The name and, if possible, contact details (e.g. employer's name) of the Member who is the subject of your complaint or allegation. - What your complaint or allegation is. - The dates or approximate timescale when the event(s) took place. - The evidence on which you are basing your complaint including any papers or letters that might be relevant. - Your consent that all documentation you have submitted may be disclosed to the CIPFA Member, to CIPFA's Disciplinary Scheme Committees and to other relevant third parties.
 (Please note that in the event of a complaint proceeding to a hearing before the Disciplinary Committee, the hearing will normally be open to the press and public and you may be asked to appear as a witness).

-The above information should be sent to: The Head of Professional Conduct
+The above information should be sent to dsadmin@cipfa.org